Brian Moynihan

-Brian Thomas Moynihan is an American lawyer and banker.
-He is the chairman, president, and CEO of Bank of America, having been promoted to these positions in 2010.
+Brian Thomas Moynihan (born October 9, 1959) is an American lawyer and banker.
+He was the chairman, president, and CEO of Bank of America, having been promoted to these positions in 2010.

 Moynihan is a member of the Council on Competitiveness board and Partnership for Rhode Island board, among other boards.
 He became the Chancellor of Brown University in July 2024.

 Early life and education

-Moynihan was born in Marietta, Ohio, the sixth of eight children in a Catholic family of Irish descent.
+Moynihan was born on October 9, 1959, in Marietta, Ohio.
+He was the sixth of eight children in a Catholic family of Irish descent.
 Moynihan graduated from Brown University in 1981, where he majored in history, co-captained the rugby team and met his future wife, classmate Susan E. Berry.
-He earned a Juris Doctor from the University of Notre Dame Law School, before returning to Providence, Rhode Island to join Edwards & Angell LLP, the city's largest corporate law firm.
+He earned a Juris Doctor from the University of Notre Dame Law School, before returning to Providence, Rhode Island, to join Edwards & Angell LLP, the city's largest corporate law firm.